ChainSafe/ethersjs-genaddress/README.md

-easy way to generate an eth address
+a simple script to generate an eth address utilizing ethers.js

   git clone repo